Gran Canaria Diving -

 To find out what a night dive is like, or just play with your torch in the dark, try our night dive simulator!

-We organise regular excursions to other parts of the Island where we dive from boats.
-On the West Coast the best dive sites are off-shore and here we dive on the reefs at Arguineguin, Pasito Blanco natural and the Pasito Blanco artificial reef.
+We organise excursions to other parts of the Island where we dive from boats about once every two weeks.
+On the West Coast the best dive sites are off-shore and here we dive on the reefs at El Pechel, Arguineguin, Pasito Blanco natural and the Pasito Blanco artificial reef.

 If conditions are right, we can take experienced divers to 'La Catedral', a spectacular series of underwater caverns, arches and swim-throughs on the Northern side of the Island.